AI agent memory: in-context, episodic, semantic, procedural

 TL;DR

-This isn't a bug in your agent.
+Not a bug in your agent.
 It's how LLMs work.

 How context windows actually work (and what resets)

-What's inside a typical agent's context window mid-session:
+What's typically inside a mid-session context window:

-- Conversation turns - the active thread of messages
+- The active thread of messages

-- Retrieved content - documents fetched via search or RAG
+- Documents fetched via search or RAG

 Why 1M tokens doesn't solve it